jshipper/acled-conflict-visualization/README.md

   )
   SET EVENT_DATE=str_to_date(@EVENT_DATE, '%d/%m/%Y');
   ```
-  * Create test database: `CREATE DATABASE test;`
+* Stop and delete the `mysqldb` container
+  * If this step is not done, `docker-compose up` will fail due to a container already existing with the same name

-### Usage
+## Usage
-* Change the values in `dao/src/test/resources/test-app.properties`, `rest-services/src/main/resources/app.properties`, and `rest-services/src/test/resources/test-app.properties` to connect to your MySQL instance
-* Build the project with `mvn clean install` in the project's root directory
-* Change to the UI directory and start jetty with `mvn jetty:run`
+* Change directory to the top-level project directory (e.g. `acled-conflict-visualization`)
+* Start up the app and DB (if not already running): `docker-compose up`
+  * NOTE: Make sure the `volumes` section of `docker-compose.yml` matches where your mysql DB files are stored
 * Access the webapp at `localhost:8080`
-  * If running this in a VM, you can use port forwarding to access the UI from your host machine